cfossguy/grafana-cloud-workshop/README.md

 [here](https://grafana.com/auth/sign-up/create-user?pg=hp&plcmt=hero-btn1&cta=create-free-account)

 This workshop is targeted to site reliability engineers that want to become Grafana literate with minimal effort.
-The labs should be completed in sequence and can be used as handy references once you understand the key concepts.
+The breakouts should be completed in sequence and can be used as handy references once you understand the key concepts.